goofansu/ogp/README.md

 ## Usage

-I recommend to run [ogp.livemd](https://github.com/goofansu/ogp/blob/main/ogp.livemd) in [Livebook](https://github.com/elixir-nx/livebook) for detail.
+It is recommended to run [ogp.livemd](https://github.com/goofansu/ogp/blob/main/ogp.livemd) in [Livebook](https://github.com/elixir-nx/livebook) for more details.

 ### Parse HTML